arvidn/libtorrent/docs/manual.rst

 network announces for a torrent.
 By default, when local service discovery is enabled a torrent announces itself every 5 minutes.
 This interval is specified in seconds.

+``udp_tracker_token_expiry`` is the number of seconds libtorrent will keep UDP tracker connection tokens around for.
+This is specified to be 60 seconds, and defaults to that.
+The higher this value is, the fewer packets have to be sent to the UDP tracker.
+In order for higher values to work, the tracker needs to be configured to match the expiration time for tokens.

 pe_settings
 ===========